Structured Long-Term Care Liability Framework

 Exposure Insight

-The clinical drivers of damages, future care needs, and risk — aligned to regulatory and documentation vulnerabilities.
+The clinical drivers of damages, future care needs, and risk aligned to regulatory exposure and documentation vulnerabilities.

 Narrative Stability

-Reasoning built to remain consistent under expert review, cross-examination, and adverse interpretation of documentation gaps.
+Reasoning built to remain consistent under expert review, cross-examination, and adverse interpretation of incomplete records.

 Strategic Usability